mdrakibulislam-zero/WebUICardV2/README.md

 ## What Have I Done:
-I've made this login form using HTML and CSS.
+I've made this card user interface design using HTML and CSS.
 I've created nice hover effects with text for make the card better.

 ## Required Skills: